Why You Should be Claiming that Refund

 - Currently only works for a few online retailers

-- As a newer service, its capabilities are still expanding.
+- As a newer service, its capabilities are still limited.

 Who it’s for: The savvy power-shopper who wants to ensure they always get the best price without the manual effort.